QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/polar_extrapolation.rst

 Dynamic Polar Sets
 ---------------------------
 In QBlade dynamic polar sets can be used to model the changing states of flow control devices, such as trailing edge flaps.
 Dynamic polar sets allow to store polars that represents a series of states.
 For example: for a flap each state would correspond to a certain flap deflection angle.
 For each state multiple polars, covering a range of Reynolds numbers, may be stored.
-A dynamic polar set can then be assigned to an active element in the :ref:`Blade Design Module`.
-The different states can then later be activated by the :ref:`Turbine Controller` or the Actuator Control Panel.
+A dynamic polar set can then be assigned to an active element in the :ref:`Blade and Rotor Design`.
+The different states can then later be activated by the :ref:`Turbine Controller Libraries` or the Actuator Control Panel.

 :numref:`fig-dynset` shows the dialog to create dynamic polar sets.